-- a) Does the processing related to the phone calls falls into the material scope of the GDPR?
-(6 points) - b)) Is the processing related to the phone calls in conformity with the principles of lawfulness?
-(9 points) (Assume that the scope of the GDPR is given.) - c) Is the processing related to the recording with a camera in conformity with the principle of lawfulness?
-(9 points) (Assume that the scope of the GDPR is given.)
+- a) Does the processing related to the recording of the screen falls into the material scope of the GDPR?
+(6 points) - b) Is the processing related to the recording of the screen in conformity with the principle of lawfulness?
+(9 points) (Assume that the processing falls into the scope of the GDPR.) - c) Is the processing related to the recording with a camera in conformity with the principle of lawfulness?
+(9 points) (Assume that the processing falls into the scope of the GDPR.)